 After the Research: Presenting with Clarity and Enthusiasm

 - Vivia Font, Actress and Educator

 You have done the work.
 Now you must present it.
-Oftentimes what gets in the way of success of a project, no matter how well it is constructed, are “performance” traps that a presenter can fall into that lead to a lack of connection, communication, and enthusiasm among your targeted audience.
+Often, what gets in the way of success of a project, no matter how well it is constructed, are “performance” traps that a presenter can fall into that lead to a lack of connection, communication, and enthusiasm among your targeted audience.
 This happens with public speaking as well as recorded footage from your own home.
-I, a professional actress and educator, share my knowledge and expertise in performance and communication to guide this one hour workshop, where we will cover some tools and tips to help you present yourself clearly, generating excitement and enthusiasm through your voice, speech, and body language (should it be a part of your presentation.)
-Select participants will get to practice some of their presentation, and take some adjustments to help highlight the fascinating discoveries and journeys in their projects, and transmit this message with confidence to their intended audience.
+In this recorded workshop, Vivia Font, a professional actress and educator, shares her knowledge and expertise in performance and communication covering tools and tips to help you present yourself clearly and generate excitement and enthusiasm through your voice, speech, and body language (should it be a part of your presentation.)
+After this workshop, you'll be ready to highlight the fascinating discoveries and journeys in your project and transmit your message with confidence to your intended audience at Princeton Research Day.